tomjoht/tomjoht.github.io/_posts/2017/9/2017-09-20-plain-language-ruined-my-delight-in-language.md

 *None* of those words would be welcome in technical documentation.
 Instead, best practices for language in technical documentation are to use simple, unambiguous words that have one easy-to-understand meaning.
 You also use short sentences, small paragraphs, and frequent subheadings.

-Despite our attempt at simplicity, our technical documentation struggles with its own jargon.
+Despite the technical writer's attempt at simplicity, technical documentation struggles with its own jargon.
 In a topic I was working on last week, the following words might be just as challenging as the previous academic ones:

 * Android Nougat
 * Fire TV Generation 2
 * Android 7.1.2, level 25
 * Fire TV Edition
-* Fire TV Stick Gen 1 and 2
 * backported Marshmallow
 * Lollipop, or Android 5.1, level 21
 * uplevel